-The Bank has established a policy to perform an assessment, at the end of each reporting period, of whether a financial instrument's credit risk has increased significantly since initial recognition, by considering the change in the risk of default occurring over the remaining life of the financial instrument.
-Based on the above process, the Bank Banks its loans into Stage 1, Stage 2, Stage 3 and POCI, as described below:
+The Group has established a policy to perform an assessment, at the end of each reporting period, of whether a financial instrument's credit risk has increased significantly since initial recognition, by considering the change in the risk of default occurring over the remaining life of the financial instrument.
+Based on the above process, the Group groups its loans into Stage 1, Stage 2, Stage 3 and POCI, as described below:

-When loans are first recognised, the Bank recognises an allowance based on 12mECL.
-Stage 1 loans also Stage 1: include facilities where the credit risk has improved and the loan has been reclassified from Stage 2.
+When loans are first recognised, the Group recognises an allowance based on 12mECL.
+Stage 1 loans Stage 1: also include facilities where the credit risk has improved and the loan has been reclassified from Stage 2.